SanderMertens/flecs/docs/Relationships.md

 inst.has<TagB>(); // false
 ```

-The builtin `Prefab`, `Disabled`, `Identifier` and `ChildOf` tags/relations are marked as `DontInherit`.
+The builtin `Prefab`, `Disabled`, `Identifier` and `ChildOf` tags/relationships are marked as `DontInherit`.

 ### Transitive property
-Relations can be marked as transitive.
-A formal-ish definition if transitivity in the context of relations is:
+Relationships can be marked as transitive.
+A formal-ish definition if transitivity in the context of relationships is:

 ```
-If Relation(EntityA, EntityB) And Relation(EntityB, EntityC) Then Relation(EntityA, EntityC)
+If Relationship(EntityA, EntityB) And Relationship(EntityB, EntityC) Then Relationship(EntityA, EntityC)
 ```

 What this means becomes more obvious when translated to a real-life example: